Introduction to Heart and Blood Vessel Disorders in Cats

 The heart beats because of a tiny electrical current that begins in the sinoatrial node.
 The sinoatrial node is the heart’s natural pacemaker.
 Rhythmic electrical impulses or discharges from the sinoatrial node cause the contraction of muscle fibers in the heart.
 While an animal is at rest, the sinoatrial node discharges many times each minute; in a resting cat, it will discharge more than 200 times per minute.

 Heart rate is also inversely related to blood pressure.
-When blood pressure increases, heart rate decreases; when blood pressure decreases, heart rate increases (see Heart and Blood Vessel Disorders of Dogs: Heart Rate).
+When blood pressure increases, heart rate decreases; when blood pressure decreases, heart rate increases (Veterinary.heading on page Introduction to Heart and Blood Vessel Disorders in Dogs : Heart Rate).

 Heart sounds are produced by the rapid acceleration and deceleration of blood and the resulting vibrations in the heart due to the circulation of blood.
 They can be heard using a stethoscope.
 In cats, 2 heart sounds can normally be distinguished.